rayosborn/cfcal/README.md

 Introduction
 ============
-CFlib is a Python package for performing calculations of crystal field (CF) properties of rare earth ions using the Stevens Operator formalism [K. W. H.
+CFcal is a Python package for performing calculations of crystal field (CF) properties of rare earth ions using the Stevens Operator formalism [K. W. H.
 Stevens, Proc.
 Phys.
 Soc.
 A **65**, 209 (1952)].
 Once the CF parameters have been initialized, the CF Hamiltonian can be diagonalized to determine the